Niharika040/Footwear-Sales-Analytics/README.md

 - **Actionable Recommendations**:
       1. **Personalized Marketing Campaigns**:
-          - Based on the strong preference for Running shoes among both men and women, create targeted ads highlighting the benefits for each gender.For men, focus on performance and endurance.For women, highlight versatility and fashion-forward aspects of running shoes, emphasizing stylish designs.
+          - Based on the strong preference for Running shoes among both men and women, create targeted ads highlighting the benefits for each gender.
+For men, focus on performance and endurance.
+For women, highlight the versatility and fashion-forward aspects of running shoes, emphasizing stylish designs.

-      2. **Optimize Inventory Allocation**:
+      2.**Optimize Inventory Allocation**:
          - Increase inventory in **Running** and **Casual** shoes based on high demand.
 For products with low demand (e.g.,**Hiking** and **Crossfit**), reduce stock levels or consider phasing them out.
       3. **Gender-Specific Campaigns**:
          - Design marketing materials and campaigns that address the different preferences between men and women.
 For women, campaigns could feature more **Casual** and **Skate** products with a fashion-forward angle.
 For men,